 This distribution can be done in the company's intranet, Sharepoint, FTP or something similar.
 The tricky part is to handle app updates automatically.
 You'll need to implement, for each app, a listener or pooling mechanism to watch for updates.
 Otherwise, you'll need to send periodic e-mails requesting employees to grab and update their apps.

 As you can see, this approach looks like free, but actually is not.
-You'll waste many admin hours to develop/handle this kind of solution.
+You'll waste many admins hours to develop/handle this kind of solution.
 So, usually, a paid solution may be better.

 Distributing your app in-house